ewoodhead/QuantumNPA.jl/README.md

 ## Analysing, modifying, and deconstructing operators

-Monomials and polynomials are objects of types, although a polynomial consisting of a single monomial multiplied by 1 is printed the same as a
+Monomials and polynomials are objects of different types, although a polynomial consisting of a single monomial multiplied by 1 is printed the same as a monomial:
-monomial:
 ```julia
 julia> P = projector(1, 1, 1)
 PA1|1